openpowerquality/docusaurus/docs/cloud-makai.md

 * *event_request_expiration_window_ms*	:	internal do not change.
 * *plugins* : a list of plugins with object specific settings.
 The path field is required.

-### Developing new plugins in Rust
+### Developing new plugins

+#### Rust

 The Triggering Service is implemented in the [Rust](www.rust-lang.org) programing language.
 Thus, Rus is the most straightforward way to develop triggering service plugins.
 A simple example of a plugin writen in Rust is found [here](https://github.com/openpowerquality/opq/blob/master/makai/TriggeringService/plugins/print/src/lib.rs).

 The only requirement for a plugin is a struct that implements the [MakaiPlugin](https://github.com/openpowerquality/opq/blob/master/makai/TriggeringService/opqapi/src/makaiplugin/mod.rs) traits, and that the library includes the `declare_plugin!` macro for bringing this struct across the rust FFI boundary into the daemon type system.
-Note that the data types `TriggerMessage` and `RequestEventMessage` are auto-generated by protobuf and their description can be found in the [protocol](/docs/protocol.html) section.
+Note that the data types `TriggerMessage` and `RequestEventMessage` are auto-generated by protobuf and their description can be found in the [protocol](/docs/cloud-protocol.html) section.

-### Developing new plugins in C/C++
+#### C/C++

 Since Rust FFI is designed to interoperate with C/C++ it is quite easy to develop analysis plugins in C/C++.
 The only requirement is a Rust shim which implements the correct traits and defines the translation between the Rust and C/C++ types.

-### Developing new plugins in other languages
+#### Other languages

 For a natively compiled language, as long as the language has a C/C++ binding, that binding can interplay with Rust.
 Again the only requirement is a Rust shim which translates the rust types into C/C++ types and finally into the types of a language of your choice.
 Many interpreted languages such as Python and Javascript have rust bindings for their virtual machines.
 An example of embedding a VM into the triggering service plugin is shown [here](https://github.com/openpowerquality/opq/blob/master/makai/TriggeringService/plugins/ketos/).
 This plugin embeds a Lisp VM into a Rust plugin to provide type translation and runtime Lisp-based analysis and triggering.
 A similar plugin can be developed for any interpreted language with Rust bindings.